tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***Sell When***

-  - After Turnaround is complete, trouble is over, everyone is aware of changed situation, & the company is re-classified as a Cyclical/Fast/Slow Grower etc. Stockholders aren’t embarrassed to own the shares anymore.
+  - After Turnaround is complete, trouble is over, everyone is aware of the changed situation, & the company is re-classified as a Cyclical/Fast/Slow Grower etc. Stockholders aren’t embarrassed to own the shares anymore.
   - Stock is judged to be a 2x, but not 5-10x
-  - PE is inflated vs Earnings prospects, sell and rotate into juicier Turnaround opportunities, where Fundamentals are better than Price.
+  - PE is inflated vs Earnings prospects.
+Sell and rotate into juicier Turnaround opportunities, where Fundamentals are better than Price.
-  - Debt, which has declined for 5 consecutive quarters, rises again.
+  - Debt, which has declined for five consecutive quarters, rises again.
 Indicates increased chances of relapse.
   - Inventory rise > 2x Sales increase.
-  - >50% sales of the company’s strongest division’ come from some customer whose sales are slowing down.
+  - >50% of sales of the company’s strongest division’ come from some customers whose sales are slowing down.

 ## 5) CYCLICALS